-As part of the reconciliation process recommended above, deposits that are returned for insufficient funds should be reconciled between the Tax Collector and Town Clerk records and the cash reconciliation.
-Although not a material amount, there were non-trivial deposits that had been returned for lack of funds and had not yet been redeposited that were not accounted for in the general ledger, and this contributed to the additional difficulties in reconciling cash.
+As part of the reconciliation process recommended above, deposits that are returned for insufficient funds should be reconciled between the Tax Collector and Town Clerk records to the cash reconciliation.
+Although not a material amount, there were non-trivial deposits that had been return for lack of funds that had not yet been redeposited that were not accounted for in the general ledger, and contributed to the additional difficulties in reconciling cash.